 The hip is composed of two bones, the head of the femur (ball on top of thigh bone) and the acetabulum (socket) that is a portion of the pelvis.
 The ends of these bones that move about each other have a layer of cartilage, which forms the surface of the joint.

 In avascular necrosis, or hip AVN, the blood supply to the femoral head is disrupted.
 This in turn causes death of the bone beneath the cartilage, which may compromise the structural integrity of the femoral head.
 In advanced cases the bone will collapse leaving a defect under the cartilage that causes an abnormal shape of the head.
 This will give rise to abnormal mechanics within the hip socket leading to degeneration and mechanical failure of the cartilage and thus results in hip arthritis.
 Some patients may be indicated for a hip steroid injection.
 There are also surgeries, which attempt to decrease pressure inside the femoral head that is thought to contribute to the pain that is experienced with AVN.
-This surgery is called a core decompression, or hip decompression and can be augmented with a stem cell injection.
+This surgery is called a core decompression, or hip decompression.
 Severe cases may be indicated for a minimally invasive anterior approach total hip replacement surgery or total hip arthroplasty.

 Discomfort and pain are described by patients as a dull, aching throb that is deep in the hip.
 This typically is located in the groin fold in front of the hip and will radiate down the front of the thigh toward the inner aspect of the knee and toward the buttock region.